How to paint furniture

 Acrylic Paint: Also water-based and available in a wide array of colours and finishes, acrylic paint (such as Rust-Oleum’s Painter’s Touch) is another hugely popular option amongst upcyclers.
 It can be applied to a variety of surfaces and is often available in miniature tins, making it perfect for smaller projects.
 It can be applied both with a brush and as a spray and is self-levelling.

 Oil Paint: Perhaps the most durable of all furniture paints, oil-based colours (such as Dulux’s Non-Drip Gloss) are also the most difficult to work with.
-Clean-up can be tricky (you’ll need mineral spirits or turpentine on hand) and it can be very thick, leading to unsightly drips.
+Clean-up can be tricky (you’ll need mineral spirits or turpentine on hand to clean the paint brushes) and it can be very thick, leading to unsightly drips.
 It also takes much longer to dry than water-based paint and has a strong odour.
 However, the sticky, thick nature of the paint means that it adheres well to almost any surface, lasts for a long time and can withstand knocks and scrapes well.

 Is brush or spray paint best for furniture?